Lesson 9: Text and String Manipulation

 The UCASE$ and LCASE$ Statements

 When a user answers a program's question, for instance, "What is the capital of Ohio?", how will the user answer?
 Will the user type in the correct answer?
 Will the answer be in UPPER or lower case or a cOmbInaTion of both?
 How do you as the programmer check for all of these variations?
 The answer lies in turning the user's response into something that can easily be checked.
-Type the following program in and save it as UCASE.BAS before executing it.
+Type the following program in.

 As long as the user knows how to spell Columbus the case of the response does not matter.
 The UCASE$ statement in line 14 returns the string parameter associated with it in all UPPER CASE.
 The LCASE$ statement does just the opposite, returning the string parameter associated with it in all lower case.
 Line 14 could have just as easily been: